About the Composer

 Douglas Ward grew up in Hampshire, England, and has played the piano accordion since age 10.
-He was taught the instrument by Eddie Moors, of Bournemouth and Joe Biviano of New York.
-He has won several accordion competitions in the UK.
+He was taught the instrument by Eddie Moors, of Bournemouth, and, later, Joe Biviano of New York.
+He won several accordion competitions in the UK.

-He turned professional in his late teens and played in many venues.
+He turned professional in his late teens and played in many venues throughout the UK.
 He also played on one of the first colour television broadcasts in England – with both the Francisco Cavez orchestra and as a soloist.

 In the 1960s he played for Saturday evening dinner dances at the five-star Chewton Glen Hotel in the New Forest (Hampshire), with his trio (accordion, guitar, drums).
 One of his guitarists, with whom he enjoyed playing immensely, was Robert Fripp, who later became a founding member of super-group King Crimson.

 As a professional musician for more than 20 years, the instrument took him around the world – literally.
 He spent several years as leader of a small musical group aboard the Cunard ocean liners RMS Queen Elizabeth, RMS Queen Mary (RMS = Royal Mail Ship) and, later, the beloved Queen Elizabeth 2 (known as QE2).
 Geraldo, whose office was in New Bond Street, London, was his agent (aboard QE2 the agent was Gary Brown).

 NEW YORK – THE JAZZ CLUBS

 When RMS Queen Elizabeth berthed in New York (approximately every second week between 1965 and 1968), he would visit the Greenwich Village jazz clubs Village Vanguard and Top of The Gate (it was the upstairs venue of Village Gate, in Bleeker Street, New York City), and on several occasions took his accordion with him to ‘jam’ with some of the jazz greats of the day.
 The drummer in his group, Gerry Reynolds, often had lessons in New York with noted jazz drummer Jake Hanna.

-On many occasions he visited the specialist accordion music publishers O. Pagani, and Pietro Deiro Publications – in New York’s Greenwich Village.
-At that time, renowned accordionist Pietro (Lee) Deiro Jr. had a music store, at 133 Seventh Avenue South (at present it is an Italian bistro), while accordion music publisher O. Pagani & Brothers was close by, at 289 Bleecker Street.
+On many occasions he visited the specialist accordion music publishers O. Pagani, and Pietro Deiro Publications – also in New York’s Greenwich Village.
+At that time, renowned accordionist Pietro (Lee) Deiro Jr. (son of Pietro Deiro) had a music store, at 133 Seventh Avenue South (at present it is an Italian bistro), while accordion music publisher O. Pagani & Brothers was close by, at 289 Bleecker Street.

 Whilst at sea, he played aboard several ships belonging to other companies (Fred Olsen Cruise Line’s Black Watch; Royal Mail Line’s Andes and Reina del Mar; Shaw Savill and Albion’s Calypso, Ocean Monarch and Southern Cross; Ulysees Line’s Calypso; Union Castle Line’s Pendennis Castle) although he played on the Cunard Line ships the longest, he acquired a great love for cruise ships, and went on to become an expert (some say “guru” in the field), and is the author of several books for world-renowned language and travel book publisher Berlitz Publishing.

 ARRANGEMENTS AND TRANSCRIPTION PERIOD

 During one particular transatlantic crossing of RMS Queen Elizabeth, Charles Hansen, a passenger in First Class, listened to his trio every day during a lunchtime cocktail set.
 He liked what he heard, and asked if he would like to work for him as an arranger music transcriber.
 Douglas told him he would like a change, but didn’t think anything would come of the offer.
 His contract with Geraldo and Cunard was due to end in December 1966.
 Unexpectedly, in November, Charles Hansen (Chas.
 H. Hansen Publications) sent Douglas an Eastern Airlines ticket from London to Miami (Hansen Publications headquarters).
 He told his agent (Geraldo) and Cunard that he would take a break for a few months.
-So, in December, Douglas duly flew to Maimi, and was met at the airport by Susan Hansen (daughter of Charles) in her father’s Rolls Royce.
+So, in December, Douglas duly flew to Miami, and was met at the airport by Susan Hansen (one of two daughters of Charles Hansen) in her father’s Rolls Royce.
 He stayed at Charles Hansen’s rather large home in Miami Beach (he was given a newly imported Mini-Moke to drive around in), and was introduced to various people at the company’s headquarters.
 Three weeks later he was sent to New York to work in the office there.

 The office was on the 4th floor of a building on 5th Avenue at 48th Street – opposite Korvettes (a department store) and above a Chock Full O’ Nuts coffee shop (48th Street was known as the “musicians” street – home to well-known stores Sam Ash Music, Manny’s, and Alex Accordions (this still exists today, but is now on 57th Street).
-The office director was music educator John Brimhall, noteworthy (no pun intended) as the most published arranger of printed music in history, and he worked under his mentor John Lawrence Bannister, second in command to John Brimhall, in the Popular Music division.
+The Hansen Publications director was music educator John Brimhall, noteworthy (no pun intended) as the most published arranger of printed music in history.
+Douglas worked under his mentor John Lawrence Bannister, second in command to John Brimhall, in the Popular Music division.

 As a transcriber/arranger, Douglas would receive record pressings prior to their general release, listen to them, write down the lead lines, accompaniment and words (if any).
-He gave the completed transcription to women in the office who typed it into their Musicwriter machines (ribbon-based music typewriters – invented by Cecil Effinger – and made by the Music Printer Corporation of Boulder, Colorado), one note at a time.
+Once transcribed, he would give the completed transcriptions to women in the office who typed them into their bulky Musicwriter machines (ribbon-based music typewriters – invented by Cecil Effinger and made by the Music Printer Corporation of Boulder, Colorado), one note at a time.
 The finished music would then be dispatched to Miami, where Hansen Publications had its printing presses (at .824 West Avenue, Miami Beach).
-After printing, the sheet music that would be distributed and released on the same day as the record.
+After printing, the sheet music would be distributed and released on the same day as the record.
 Hansen Publications also produced accordion transcriptions and arrangements in solo and album form.

 Douglas worked mainly on music of The Beatles (MacLen Music, sometimes issued as sheet music in the USA under the Hansen Publications’ Keys Pops brand), The Monkeys, Herb Alpert and the Tijuana Brass, among others.
 Hansen Publications also published jazz and gospel music, as well as music and educational material for school marching bands.

 BACK TO PLAYING